Doctorate in Chemical Engineering

 All PhD students in chemical engineering engage in research as part of their degree.
 Candidates are encouraged to base their thesis on some aspect of faculty research.

-Visit research areas for more about other research activity at the College of Engineering.
+Visit research and design for more about other research activity at the College of Engineering.

 Apply Now Graduate Admissions Department Page